MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab5_Ex1_retention.md

 # Lab 5 - Exercise 1 - Implement and manage retention

 You are Joni Sherman, a Compliance Administrator at Contoso Ltd. The company is tightening its data security strategy to reduce risk exposure related to financial data and privileged communications.
-You’ve been asked to configure Microsoft Purview retention solutions that support audit readiness, limit unnecessary data retention, and ensure proper oversight for sensitive communications.
+You've been asked to configure Microsoft Purview retention solutions that support audit readiness, limit unnecessary data retention, and ensure proper oversight for sensitive communications.

 **Tasks**: